kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-Linux/index.md

 This section is about how to build your Kaa application using C SDK.

-In this guide we use *CMake* as a build system for the application, so focus on the writing the build system rather than the application code.
 If you want to master writing application code go to the [Programming guide]({{root_url}}/Programming-guide) page.
 Before continuing, make sure that all [dependencies](#dependencies) are installed.

-1. First of all, let's create some directories.
-The directories determine the build structure.
+1. The directories determine the build structure.
     To keep it clean and transparent, let's create the following directories:

     - `my-kaa-application` -- a root directory, which contains all files;
     - `my-kaa-application/kaa` -- for the C SDK source files;